-Born and raised in Woburn, Rich and his wife Haley live together in their home on Winn Street with their daughter Harper.
+Born and raised in Woburn, Rich and his wife Haley live together in their home on Winn Street with their daughter Harper Rose.

 He is the son of Dick and Elaine Haggerty, brother to Meghan Needham and Erin Haggerty, brother-in-law to Jesse Needham and proud uncle to Madelyn and Jameson Needham.

 Rich was officially sworn in as State Representative of the 30th Middlesex District on January 2nd, 2019 at the Massachusetts State House in Boston, MA.

-As State Representative Rich serves as Vice-Chair of the Joint Committee on Community Development and Small Business, and serves on the Joint Committee on Financial Services, the Joint Committee on Telecommunications, Utility, and Energy, along with the House Standing Committee on Global Warming and Climate Change.
+As State Representative Rich serves as Vice Chair of the Joint Committee on Telecommunications, Utilities and Energy, and serves on the Joint Committee on Ways and Means, along with the House Committee on Human Resources and Employee Engagement

 Prior to his time in the Legislature Rich served as Woburn’s longest serving City Council President and was five times elected Alderman at Large.